DPGAlliance/publicgoods-candidates/BUGS.md

 ```

 ### Steps to Reproduce a Bug
 Number the steps clearly from first to last so that the developers can quickly and exactly follow them to see the bug for themselves.
+For example:
 ```
 1. Click “nominate” on the Homepage (this takes the user to the eligibity page).
 2. Click on “Submit now as a DPG Nominee” is disabled.